harrysolovay/node-package-template/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature Request
+about: "Do you have an idea for new functionality?"
+title: ""
+labels: ""
+assignees: ""
+---

 ## Search Terms

 <!-- List of keywords you searched for before creating this issue (so others can find this issue more easily) -->